Show Me Love (WizTheMc and Bees & Honey song)

-"Show Me Love" is a song recorded by South African–German recording artist WizTheMc and bees & honey.
+"Show Me Love" is a song recorded by South African–German recording artist WizTheMc and German-British production collective Bees & Honey.
 It was released on 7 February 2025 by Bamboo Artists.
 A remix, featuring guest vocals from South African singer Tyla was released on 18 April 2025, with Tyla appearing courtesy of FAX and Epic Records.
 That same year, "Show Me Love" was serviced to Italian radio stations on 22 April.

 Background

 "Show Me Love" is a song by South African and German recording artist WizTheMc and the London and Berlin-based record production duo Bees & Honey.
 The duo produced the song alongside Hitimpulse.
 Independently released by Bamboo Artists on 7 February 2025, "Show Me Love" was promoted and distributed by TikTok's digital music promotion and distribution platform, SoundOn.

 Composition

 "Show Me Love" is 2 minutes and 56 seconds long.
 It is a smooth R&B, pop and electronic track infused with elements of amapiano.
 Writing for New Wave magazine, Tyrese King described it as "a perfect daydream".
 Wiz is heard expressing his feelings for a romantic partner with sincere openness and heartfelt tenderness, immersed in love.
 On the remix, Tyla brings her gentle, alluring voice and vivid romantic imagery, singing, "I'm so high, I'm floating.
 We’re in the clouds with the sun in our eyes".